SamHazim/RivalTracker/README.md

 }
 ```

-3/ Create a new RivalTracker instance, binding the driverData object at creation time. (see later on this page for descriptions on the other parameters)
+3/ Create a new RivalTracker instance, binding the driverData object at creation time.

 ```javascript
 var myTrackMap = new RivalTracker("divId", "trackId", driverData, [options]);